 - Limiting alcohol

 To keep breast tissue from growing, you can have radiation therapy.
 But this doesn’t work once the tissue has already grown.

 Testosterone levels impact sex drive, so hormone therapy can change your sex life.
 Since this type of treatment lowers testosterone levels, you may lose interest in sex.
 You may also have trouble getting or keeping an erection (erectile dysfunction).
 These side effects will likely go away once you’ve stopped treatment.
 But if you’ve taken the drugs for a long time, they may be permanent.

 For the most part, erectile dysfunction drugs don’t work for men taking hormone therapy.
-While these drugs increase blood flow to the penis, they don’t help with your loss of sexual drive.
+These drugs increase blood flow to the penis, but they don’t help with your loss of sexual drive.